 Pipeline Safety Trust Announces New Deputy Director

 The Pipeline Safety Trust (PST) is thrilled to announce we have hired Bill Caram as our new Deputy Director.
-Bill will be starting with the PST in late March, and it is our intention that he will transition into the Executive Director position at some point in the second half of 2020.
+Bill started with the PST in late March, and it is our intention that he will transition into the Executive Director position at some point in the second half of 2020.
 Carl Weimer will remain with the PST throughout 2020, but will be working a reduced part-time schedule as he himself transitions toward retirement.

-Bill is currently the Director of Finance and Development for the Deschutes River Conservancy (DRC) in Bend, Oregon.
+Bill was previously the Director of Finance and Development for the Deschutes River Conservancy (DRC) in Bend, Oregon.
 The Deschutes River Conservancy is a collaborative, multi-stakeholder non-profit organization founded by the Environmental Defense Fund, the Confederated Tribes of the Warm Springs Reservation, and local irrigation districts to restore streamflow and improve water quality in the Deschutes River Basin.
 As the DRC’s Director of Finance and Development Bill oversees grant management, accounting, budgets, and financial reporting.

 Prior to his work at DRC Bill spent two years as the Fiscal and Administrative Services Manager for the Central Oregon Intergovernmental Council.
 Before that he spent nearly twelve years as an Investment Portfolio Manager, with Rivera Wealth Management Group, UBS Financial Services and Morgan Stanley.